skalenetwork/skale-consensus/docs/consensus-spec.md

 A `network proxy` is a `node` that load balances incoming transactions to `core nodes` attempting to load them evenly, and avoiding transaction submissions to non-responsive `nodes`.

-An `archive node` is a `node` that does not participate in consensus, but stores a historic copy of the state as well as can broadcast transactions to core `nodes`.
+An `archive node` is a `node` that does not participate in consensus, but stores a historic copy of the state as well as broadcasts transactions to core `nodes`.

 ### 3.5.2 Broadcast phase

-During the broadcast phase, a `core node` or an `archive node` that received a `transaction` from `user client` will broadcast it to all `core nodes`.
+During the broadcast phase, a `core node` or an `archive node` that has received a `transaction` from `user client` will broadcast it to all `core nodes`.

 ### 3.5.3 Pending queue phase